Breakthrough Treatments and Delivery

 In 2005, Henry Ford further strengthened its commitment to Detroit by opening the $8.2 million, 80,000-square-foot Henry Ford Medical Center in the beautiful, renovated space at New Center One; and the $1.4 million Henry Ford Medical Center - Harbortown, on East Jefferson Avenue, in the Harbortown retail center in Detroit.

-Today, more than 1,100 physicians in more than 40 specialties staff the Henry Ford Hospital and 27 Henry Ford Medical Centers.
-These sites and five other hospitals, several special programs and centers, and Michigan's largest mixed model managed care plan (HAP) allow the Henry Ford Health System to handle 3.2 million patient visits annually.
-Each year, Henry Ford Health System providers perform more than 88,800 ambulatory surgery procedures and nearly 89,000 patients are admitted to HFHS hospitals.
-Henry Ford records $4.52 billion in revenues annually while providing $314 million in uncompensated care (2013).
+Today, more than 1,200 physicians in more than 40 specialties staff the Henry Ford Hospital and 27 Henry Ford Medical Centers.
+These sites and five other hospitals, several special programs and centers, and Michigan's largest mixed model managed care plan (HAP) allow the Henry Ford Health to handle 4.2 million patient visits annually.
+Each year, Henry Ford Health providers perform more than 88,800 ambulatory surgery procedures and nearly 113,000 patients are admitted to Henry Ford Health hospitals.
+Henry Ford records $5.7 billion in revenues annually while providing $391.2 million in uncompensated care (2016).

-With more than 15,000 employees, Henry Ford Health System is one of the largest employers in the state.
-These employees and physicians take seriously the Henry Ford Health System's mission to provide exceptional quality, cost effective care strengthened by education and research, carrying on the traditions of the founder and the original staff of the Henry Ford Hospital.
+With more than 30,000 employees, Henry Ford Health is one of the largest employers in the state.
+These employees and physicians take seriously the Henry Ford Health's mission to provide exceptional quality, cost effective care strengthened by education and research, carrying on the traditions of the founder and the original staff of the Henry Ford Hospital.

 Photos: © Property of Henry Ford Health Conrad R. Lam Archives, All Rights Reserved